 4. High ropes course

 Kraxelmaxel Kletterpark Borkum is the perfect place for adrenaline junkies to brush up on their climbing skills.
 With over 60 stages to climb this attraction, it suits all levels of ability from first timers to pros.
 With so much to do and see here you’ll find the hours pass by quickly.
-More information on the attraction can be found here in the following video.

 5. Borkumer Kleinbahn